tkareine/jekyll-minibundle/README.md

 STDOUT.
 You write the configuration for input sources directly into the content file where you want the markup tag for the bundle file to appear.
-The outcome will be a markup tag containing the path to the bundle file, and the generated site will have the bundle file in that path.
+The outcome will be a markup tag containing the path to the bundle file, and the Jekyll's output directory will have the bundle file at that path.
 The path will contain a fingerprint.

 Place `minibundle` block with configuration into your content file where you want the generated markup to appear.
 For example, to bundle